 Do not use any type of thread lubricant on the NPT probe mounting threads or the NPT threads that mount the electronic housing.
-Thread lubricant may cause faulty or improper ground connection.
-If required, Teflon tape may be used.
-If Teflon tape is used, the installer should make an electrical continuity check with a hand-held ohmmeter.
-Continuity should exist between the metal pipeline and the Sensor Head metal housing with less than 1-ohm resistance between these two points.
-Refer to Figure 3-8 for ground testing points.
+Application of thread lubricant may cause faulty or improper ground connection.
+If required, Teflon tape may be used as a thread seal for either threaded connection.
+If Teflon tape thread sealant is used, the installer should make an electrical continuity check with a hand held ohmmeter.
+Continuity should exist between the metal pipeline and the Sensor Head metal housing.
+Less than 1-ohm resistance should exist between these two points.
+Refer to Figure 3-9 for ground testing points.